Tony Marston's Blog About software development, PHP and OOP

 7. Object Interfaces are EVIL

-I don't use object interfaces as they were invented for a problem which does not exist in PHP.
-I get better results from using abstract classes.
+I don't use object interfaces as they were invented to get around a restriction in statically typed languages.
+PHP is not statically typed so it does not have this restriction, therefore adding code to avoid a restriction which does not exist would be a violation of YAGNI.
+Besides, I get better results from using abstract classes.

 8. Object Associations are EVIL